openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 The message transcript is computed differently from DTLS 1.2 and TLS 1.3:

-> In DTLS 1.3, the message transcript is computed over the original TLS 1.3-style
+> In DTLSv1.3, the message transcript is computed over the original TLS 1.3-style
 > Handshake messages without the message_seq, fragment_offset, and fragment_length
 > values.
 Note that this is a change from DTLS 1.2 where those values were
 > included in the transcript.